mindspore-lab/mindone/examples/stable_diffusion_v2/dreambooth_finetune.md

 </p>

-DreamBooth only requires a pretrained Text-to-Image model and a few (3-5) subject's images along with its name as a Unique Identifier.
+DreamBooth only requires a pretrained Text-to-Image model and a few images (3-5) of a subject (more images are needed for a complex object) along with its name as a Unique Identifier.
 Unique Identifier prevents the Text-to-Image model from **language drift** [<a href="#references">2</a>].
 Language Drift is a phenonomon that the model tends to associate the class name (e.g., "dog") with the specific instance (e.g., your dog).
 Because during finetuning, the model only sees the prompt "dog" and your dog's pictures, so that it gradually forgets other dogs' look.
-Therefore, we need a Unique Identifier ("sks") to differentiate your a dog ("sks dog") and a general dog ("dog").
+Therefore, we need a Unique Identifier ("sks") to differentiate your dog ("sks dog") and a general dog ("dog").

 To do this, authors came up with a class-specific prior preservation loss: